aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 * `role_arn` - (ForceNew, Optional, Available in 1.208.0+) The Alibaba Cloud Resource Name (ARN) of the RAM role.
 * `direction` - (Optional, Available since v1.209.1) The instance configuration type.
 Valid values: ["Up", "Down", "TempUpgrade", "Serverless"]

+* `node_id` - (Optional, Available in v1.214.0+) The globally unique identifier (GUID) of the secondary instance.
+You can call the DescribeDBInstanceHAConfig operation to query the GUID of the secondary instance.
+* `force` - (Optional, ForceNew, Available in v1.214.0+) Specifies whether to enable forcible switching.
+Valid values:
+  - Yes
+  - No

 ### `parameters`

 The parameters mapping supports the following: